 Repetition Dulls Vitality

 This doesn’t mean repetition is bad.
 Walking, strength training, and skill practice are valuable.
-But when repetition becomes exclusive, vitality fades.
+But when repetition becomes exclusively then vitality fades.

 The body becomes efficient but fragile.
 Efficient at one thing, vulnerable everywhere else.

 Variety builds resilience.
-It prepares you not just for your workouts, but for life’s unpredictability: a sudden slip, an awkward reach, a long day on your feet, or simply aging with grace.
+It prepares you not just for your workouts, but for life’s unpredictability: a sudden slip, an awkward reach and a long day on your feet, or simply aging with grace.

 Youth Is in Your Movement Patterns